-Our goal is to relate political transitions to past political history and the level of economic development.
-To achieve this ambitious goal in our simple model, we assume a benefit b_t of participating in a defense of democracy from two sources.
+a defense of democracy from two sources.
 First, the benefit is larger the greater is the perceived value of living in a democratic society when entering the period.
-We label this value "democratic capital", d{t-1} , and assume that it develops over time in pace with democratic experience and is influenced by democratic experience abroad (this is made more precise when discussing the data in Section 3).
+We label this value democratic capital, d{t-1} , and assume that it develops over time in pace with democratic experience and is influenced by democratic experience abroad (this is made more precise when discussing the data in Section 4).

 Second, each old individual (altruistically) internalizes the true economic benefit of being in democracy rather than autocracy on behalf of her fellow group of old citizens.
-Given the economic model, this economic welfare difference is $\alpha f_k(k_t)k_t$.
+Given the economic model in Section 3.1, this welfare difference is $\alpha f_k(k_t)k_t$.
 The total benefit from the defense of democracy (or the overthrow of a dictator) is thus: